Scrum team name ideas

 What sort of names can a Scrum team have?

-There are a few different approaches to a Scrum team name.
+There are a few different approaches to a cross-functional team name.
 I’ll go through all of them and their pros and cons.
+You can choose some more technical / product names, some more serious names, or some funny Scrum team names.
 So you can choose one that feels right for you and your Scrum team.

 You can name it after the product